The Exorcist (novel)

-The Exorcist is a 1971 horror novel written by American writer William Peter Blatty and published by Harper & Row.
-The book details the demonic possession of twelve-year-old Regan MacNeil, the daughter of a famous actress, and the two priests who attempt to exorcise the demon.
+The Exorcist is a 1971 horror novel by American author William Peter Blatty and published by Harper & Row.
+The book depicts a demonic possession of twelve-year-old Regan MacNeil, the daughter of a famous actress, and the two Roman Catholic priests who attempt to exorcise the demon.
 The novel was the basis of a highly successful 1973 film adaptation, whose screenplay was also written and produced by Blatty, for which he won the Academy Award for Best Adapted Screenplay and was nominated for Best Picture.
 More movies and books were eventually added to The Exorcist franchise.

 The novel was inspired by a 1949 case of supposed demonic possession and exorcism that Blatty heard about while he was a student in the class of 1950 at Georgetown University.
 As a result, the novel takes place in Washington, D.C., near the campus of Georgetown University.
 In September 2011, the novel was reprinted by HarperCollins to celebrate its 40th anniversary, with slight revisions made by Blatty as well as interior title artwork by Jeremy Caniglia.

 Plot

 An elderly Jesuit priest named Father Lankester Merrin is leading an archaeological dig in northern Iraq and is studying ancient relics.
 After discovering a small statue of the demon Pazuzu (an actual ancient Assyrian demon), a series of omens alerts him to a pending confrontation with a powerful evil, which, unknown to the reader at this point, he has battled before in an exorcism in Africa.

 Meanwhile, in Georgetown, a young girl named Regan MacNeil is living with her famous mother, actress Chris MacNeil, who is in Georgetown filming a movie.
 Chris has rented a house for her and Regan to reside in during the filming.
 Regan finds a Ouija board in the basement of the home, which she uses to communicate with an entity who identifies itself as "Captain Howdy".
 As Chris finishes her work on the film, Regan begins to become inexplicably ill.
-After a gradual series of poltergeist-like disturbances in their rented house, for which Chris attempts to find rational explanations, Regan begins to rapidly undergo disturbing psychological and physical changes: she refuses to eat or sleep, becomes withdrawn, and increasingly aggressive and violent.
-Regan contorts her body to bow and bend in impossible directions, at one point following around her tutor Sharon, hissing and squirming like a snake.
+After a gradual series of poltergeist-like disturbances in their rented house, for which Chris attempts to find rational explanations, Regan begins to rapidly undergo disturbing psychological and physical changes.
+She refuses to eat or sleep, becomes withdrawn, and increasingly aggressive and violent.
+Regan contorts her body to bow and bend in impossible directions, at one point following around her tutor Sharon, hissing at her.
 Chris initially mistakes Regan's behavior for the result of repressed anger over her parents' divorce and absent father.

 Coupled with these events are disturbances at the local Holy Trinity Church, which has been desecrated on several recent occasions.
 Detective Kinderman begins investigating Father Karras, as they exchange disturbing stories of Black Masses, Catholic theology and 1960s film stars.
 At this point in the novel, Burke Dennings, Chris's movie director, has been killed, with his head turned completely around.